Mak’s Noodle in Hong Kong: Beef Brisket Wonton Noodle Soup

 Mak’s Noodle located on Wellington Street on Hong Kong Island

-Mak’s noodle is an institution in Hong Kong.
 This no-frills restaurant is one of the most popular spots in the city for wonton noodles.
 Did I mention the restaurant even has its own Wikipedia page?

-In Hong Kong, wonton noodles is simple.
-At its most basic, you have a bowl of piping hot and savory broth filled with chewy yet firm egg noodles and delicate shrimp dumplings.
-Whatever else you choose to add, whether meat or vegetables, is up to you.
+In Hong Kong, wonton noodles are simple.
+At their most basic, they consist of a bowl of piping hot and savory broth filled with chewy yet firm egg noodles and delicate shrimp dumplings.
+You can add meat or vegetables.

 I’m not here to argue about who is right or wrong.
 Are the serving sizes small?
 Possibly.
-I’m only here to write about how the food tasted.
+I’m only here to tell you about my visit to Mak’s Noodle and how the food tasted.
+Whether you love or hate Mak’s Noodle is up to you.

-Basic interior of Mak's Noodle
+Interior of Mak’s Noodle

-Basic interior of Mak’s Noodle
+Basic interior of the restaurant

-As mentioned before, Mak’s Noodle is popular.
+As mentioned before, Mak’s Noodle is famous.
 During lunch hours and on weekends, expect to wait for an open seat, which might be next to a stranger.
-Rest assured, wait times are rarely long as many people in Hong Kong sit down, eat, and pay in the blink of an eye.

 Small kitchen at Mak's Noodle facing out towards the street